DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 ## Bugs

-* Does not use tokens for authenticating to the Apigee Edge administrative API, won't work in an organization for which single-sign is enabled.
+* Does not use tokens for authenticating to the Apigee Edge administrative API, won't work in an organization for which single-signon is enabled.